Picovoice/picovoice/demo/respeaker/README.md

 ## Installation

-Follow the instructions on [Seeed Studio](https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/) to install and setup the microphone array.
+Follow the instructions on [Seeed Studio](https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/) to install and set up the microphone array.

 Then install the demo: